• Skip to primary navigation

 • Assign a Task Name - be specific and make sure it isn't several tasks.
 The way to keep tasks manageable is to break them down into small steps.
 It may seem like many steps, but you can handle them easily because it is more realistic.

 • Tasks take 15-30 minutes - check if this column can be completed now.
-This task would take less than 15 minutes or ½ hour to do.
+It would take less than 15 minutes or ½ hour to complete.

 • Tasks take 1-2 hours- check this column to see if it can be completed in two hours.